matiasb/pexpect-fixtures/README.md

 Ex.: > .*

 **!**
+Unexpected output.
+You can use regular expressions here (negated pexpect.expect).
+Ex.: !
+Unexpected output

+**:**
 Custom unexpected error message.
-Use after a > instruction.
+Use after a > or ! instruction.
-Ex.: !
-Unexpected output!
+Ex.: : Unexpected output!

 **@**
 Breakpoint.
 Switch to interactive mode (pexpect.interact).